Ireland: Dublin (Social Sciences)

 PSY 100, 200, 300; or PSY 100 and major department’s quantitative and research methods courses; minimum of 2.75 GPA highly recommended

+In cooperation with the Foundation for International Education (FIE), Lewis and Clark offers a program of General Culture study in Ireland.
 Using Dublin as a base, students explore Ireland through the study of its history; literature; theater; and contemporary social, issues.
 This program is designed by the Psychology Department and focuses on social issues and the provision of social services in Ireland, and the relationship of psychology and the social sciences to community welfare.
 In addition to an internship placement at social welfare agencies in Dublin, students will focus on relevant social and economic questions through classes, lectures, group discussions, field trips, and attendance at cultural events.
-The program also includes group travel to western Ireland and Northern Ireland.
-Students will live in apartments.

 The program is open to Psychology majors who have completed the introductory sequence of Intro Psychology, Statistics, and Psychology Methodology; to other Social Science majors who have completed Intro Psych and their programs’ quantitative and research methods courses; and to other majors who have relevant and comparable preparation.

-Introduces the key features of Irish culture and society and the key currents underpinning social change in Ireland in the 21st century.
-The course begins with a profile of Irish society and a historical overview of its core features in the latter half of the 20th century and then moves on to examine continuity and change in some of the key categories of Irish society such as religion, culture, economy and politics via their encounter with modernity.
+This course introduces the traditions and values of Irish culture and society, as well as the key currents underpinning social change in Ireland in the 21st century.
+The course begins with a profile of Irish society and a historical overview of its core features in the latter half of the 20th century.
+The course then examines continuity and change in some of the key categories of Irish society such as religion, culture, economy and politics via their encounter with modernity.

-Provides an introduction to a number of great classics of Irish literature and theatre and offers the opportunity to explore the important role that Irish writers have played in the shaping of Irish history.
-Close reading of texts from the 19th century to the present will reveal common and unifying themes: history, violence and cultural memory; the relation between the individual writer and the nation state; the conflicts of allegiance called forth by the claims of self and place, radical aesthetics, and a unifying tradition.
+This course provides an introduction to a number of great classics of Irish literature and theatre and gives students the opportunity to explore the important role that Irish writers have played in the shaping of Irish history.
+Close reading of texts from the 19th century to the present will reveal common and unifying themes: history, violence and cultural memory, the relation between the individual writer and the nation state, the conflicts of allegiance called forth by the claims of self and place, radical aesthetics, and a unifying tradition.

 PSY 345: Overseas Internship: Dublin